How to stress on cyclic processes using two arrow circle diagram

-9. Repeat previous two steps for the second arrow, remove all other parts from fragmentation and you will see the result that you can use in the presentation to demonstrate cyclic processes and procedures:
+9. Repeat the previous two steps for the second arrow, remove all other parts from fragmentation, and you will see the result that you can use in the presentation to demonstrate cyclic processes and procedures:

 10. You can group these two arrows and format them like you want.
 E.g., add gradient fill.